-At no time should the fixture be stocked beyond the load line located on the top of the back baffle and each end of the refrigerator or over the front edge of adjustable shelves.
+At no time should the fixture be stocked beyond the load line or over the front top of adjustable shelves.

-For proper operation, you must not stock merchandise above the load lines.
 In doing so, you will seriously affect the performance, which will result in higher product temperatures and increase operating costs.